-Suppose they sin ... suppose that you are angry ULT 36 When they sin against you-for there is no person who does not sin-and you are angry with them and give them before an enemy, and their captors take them captive, to a land, distant or near, When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
+Suppose they sin & suppose that you are angry When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
 Use the form in your language for talking about events that have not happened but might happen in the future.
-(See: Hypothetical Situations) hand them over to the enemy Here "hand them over to the enemy" represents allowing the enemy to capture them.
-(See: Metaphor) so that the enemy carries them away Here "carries them away" represents forcing them to leave their own country.
-Alternate translation: "so that the enemy forces them to leave" (See: Metaphor) suppose they realize ... suppose that they repent ...
-Suppose that they say When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
+(See: Hypothetical Situations (p.933)) hand them over to the enemy Here "hand them over to the enemy" represents allowing the enemy to capture them.
+(See: Metaphor (p.944)) (See: Metaphor (p.944)) so that the enemy carries them away Here "carries them away" represents forcing them to leave their own country.
+Alternate translation: "so that the enemy forces them to leave" (See: Metaphor (p.944)) (See: Metaphor (p.944)) suppose they realize & suppose that they repent & Suppose that they say When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
 Use the form in your language for talking about events that have not happened but might happen in the future.
-(See: Hypothetical Situations) ULT 37 and they turn back their heart in the land where they are captive there, and they turn and they seek favor from you in the land of their captivity, saying, 'We have sinned; we have committed iniquity, and we have done evil,' where they have been exiled This can be stated in active form.
-Alternate translation: "where their enemies have taken them as exiles" (See: Active or Passive) seek favor from you "beg you to be merciful to them" We have acted perversely and sinned.
+(See: Hypothetical Situations (p.933)) (See: Hypothetical Situations (p.933)) where they have been exiled If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "where their enemies have taken them as exiles" (See: Active or Passive (p.871)) (See: Active or Passive (p.871)) seek favor from you Alternate translation: "beg you to be merciful to them" We have acted perversely and sinned.
 We have behaved wickedly These two sentences mean the same thing.
 Together they emphasize how bad the people's actions were.
-(See: Parallelism) acted perversely and sinned The words mean basically the same thing and emphasize how badly the people sinned.
-(See: Doublet) Suppose that they return ... suppose that they pray When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
+(See: Parallelism (p.965)) (See: Parallelism (p.965)) acted perversely and sinned The words mean basically the same thing and emphasize how badly the people sinned.
+(See: Doublet (p.902)) (See: Doublet (p.902)) Suppose that they return & suppose that they pray When Solomon was speaking, these hypothetical situations had not happened, but Solomon knew that they might happen in the future.
 Use the form in your language for talking about events that have not happened but might happen in the future.
-(See: Hypothetical Situations) ULT 38 and they turn to you with all their heart and with all their being in the land of their captivity, where they took them captive, and they pray toward the way of their land which you gave to their fathers, and the city that you chose, and toward the house that I have built for your name, they return to you Here "return to you" represents submitting to Yahweh again.
-Alternate translation: "they submit to you again" (See: Metaphor) with all their heart and with all their soul The idioms "with all their heart" means "completely" and "with all their soul" means "with all their being."
+(See: Hypothetical Situations (p.933)) they return to you Here "return to you" represents submitting to Yahweh again.
+Alternate translation: "they submit to you again" (See: Metaphor (p.944)) (See: Metaphor (p.944)) with all their heart and with all their soul The idioms "with all their heart" means "completely" and "with all their soul" means "with all their being."
 These two phrases have similar meanings.
-Alternate translation: "completely" (See: Idiom and Doublet) where they took them as captives "where their enemies took them as captives" that they pray toward their land This refers to Israel.
+Alternate translation: "completely" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-doublet]]) (See: Idiom (p.936)) where they took them as captives Alternate translation: "where their enemies took them as captives" that they pray toward their land This refers to Israel.
 Praying toward Israel would show that they were praying to Yahweh, the God of Israel.
-Alternate translation: "that they pray facing their land" (See: Symbolic Action) toward the city that you chose This refers to Jerusalem.
+Alternate translation: "that they pray facing their land" (See: Symbolic Action (p.979)) (See: Symbolic Action (p.979)) toward the city that you chose This refers to lerusalem.